deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 ![Normal bridging](../protocols/diagrams/LayerZero-normal-bridging.png)

-## Upgradeability within Layer Zero
+## Upgradeability within LayerZero

-The configuration of the verifier set within Layer Zero is upgradeable.
-This means that the verifier set can be changed by the protocol that is built on top of Layer Zero.
+The configuration of the verifier set within LayerZero is upgradeable.
+This means that the verifier set can be changed by the protocol that uses and is built on top of LayerZero.

+Important to note is that, even though LayerZero is a dependency for a project, the permission to update the verifier set lies within the protocol's permission owners, not in the dependency (LayerZero's multisig) - unless the protocol uses the default settings.

 ## Proof of Concept

-In the upcoming sections we will show a proof of concept on how a project that is built on top of Layer Zero can be compromised by centralizing the verifier set within Layer Zero configurations of a protocol.
+In the upcoming sections we will show a proof of concept on how a project that is built on top of LayerZero can be compromised by centralizing the verifier set within LayerZero configurations of a protocol.

-In Layer Zero each project either relies on the default configuration or can configure their own verifier set.
+In LayerZero each project either relies on the default configuration or can configure their own verifier set.

-The default configuration is a set of verifiers that are chosen by the Layer Zero team.
+The default configuration is a set of verifiers that are configured by the [multisig](/protocol/layerzero/ethereum#security-council) with the following address [0xBe010A7e3686FdF65E93344ab664D065A0B02478](https://etherscan.io/address/0xBe010A7e3686FdF65E93344ab664D065A0B02478), which is controlled by LayerZero.

 ## Step 1

-In a first step the attacker takes control over the account which is the owner of the smart contract that is built on top of Layer Zero.
+In a first step the attacker takes control over the account which is the owner of the smart contract that is built on top of LayerZero.
 To make the PoC easier to follow the attacker transfers the ownership of the smart contract to an EOA spun up by the attacker.

 Reference transactions: